bytecodealliance/jco/EXAMPLE.md

 <script type="module" src="test.mjs"></script>
 ```

-There are a number of custom transpilation options available, detailed in the API section below.
+There are a number of custom transpilation options available, detailed in the [API section](README.md#API).